WallarooLabs/wally/book/python/using-connectors.md

 connector.connect()
 ```

-We can pass custom `host` and `port` parameters here if the automatically resolved information needs to change.
+The connectors library will automatically resolve the port to use for connecting to the Wallaroo initializer.
+By default the connector runtime assumes you're co-locating the connector and the worker on the same host so the loopback address is used (127.0.0.1).
+The script can pass custom `host` and `port` parameters here if the automatically resolved information needs to change.
 Since we recommend that you run your connector scripts next to the Wallaroo process, the defaults work just fine.

 Your script can do any other initialization but once it's running, all you need is a call to `write`: